-- (i) Info: Media elements added to an Auto-playlist have a blue duration field and a blue frame to differentiate them from regular media elements.
-The blue duration field shows how long the Auto-playlist element will stay in the renderer until the next element is played.
-The default duration for media elements is 5 seconds where no other duration has been specified. - To set a new duration for clips in auto-playlist: Edit the clip and set a new mark in and/or mark out.
-The new duration of the clip will be used as the duration in the Auto-playlist. - To set a custom duration for other media elements in auto-playlist: Right click the element and select Set Duration.
-A dialog will pop up prompting you to enter a number in seconds. - To reset the duration back to the default duration in auto-playlist: Right click the element and select Reset Duration.
+- Remove an item by selecting Remove from Auto-playlist on the context menu.
+Note that this does not delete the playlist item, it only removes it from the Auto-playlist. - Remove all items by selecting Clear Auto-playlist. - To set a new duration for clips in auto-playlist: Edit the clip and set a new mark in and/or mark out.
+The new duration of the clip is used as the duration in the Auto-playlist. - To set a custom duration for other media elements in auto-playlist: Right click the element and select Set Duration.
+A dialog pops up prompting you to enter a number in seconds.

+• To reset the duration back to the default duration in auto-playlist: Right click the element and select Reset Duration.
 The default duration for clips is the actual clip length between Mark in and Mark out.
 For images with an image effect, the default duration is the image effect duration.
-Although graphics may have a specific duration (for instance, if the graphic is a continuously running animation), graphics with stop points do not have a specific duration all media elements added to an auto-playlist have a 5 second default duration if no other duration is specified.
+Although graphics may have a specific duration (for instance, if the graphic is a continuously running animation), graphics with stop points do not have a specific duration.
+All media elements added to an auto-playlist have a 5 second default duration if no other duration is specified.

-Tip: It's possible to add and remove media elements while an Auto-playlist is running.
+Tip: It is possible to add and remove media elements while an Auto-playlist is running.

-To Start and Stop an Auto-playlist
+Starting and Stopping an Auto-playlist